Why Physiotherapy is Essential for Recovery

 Meet Our Specialized Team

-Our physiotherapists have advanced training in foot biomechanics and years of experience treating plantar fasciitis.
+Our physiotherapists have advanced training in foot biomechanics and years of experience treating plantar fasciitis, supported by registered massage therapists and a chiropractor for a well-rounded approach to heel pain.
 We understand how debilitating heel pain can be and are dedicated to helping you walk, run, and live without limitations.

 Don't let plantar fasciitis sideline you any longer.
 Contact our Vaughan clinic today: